chentoast/marks.nvim/README.md

 The following keys are available to be passed to the mapping table:

 ```
-  leader        prefixes all commands. also handles setting and deleting named marks.
+  leader                 Prefixes all commands. also handles setting and deleting named marks.
-  set_next      set next available lowercase mark at cursor.
+  set_next               Set next available lowercase mark at cursor.
-  toggle        toggle next available mark at cursor.
+  toggle                 Toggle next available mark at cursor.
-  delete_line   deletes all marks on current line.
+  delete_line            Deletes all marks on current line.
-  delete_buf    deletes all marks in current buffer.
+  delete_buf             Deletes all marks in current buffer.
-  next          goes to next mark in buffer.
+  next                   Goes to next mark in buffer.
-  prev          goes to previous mark in buffer.
+  prev                   Goes to previous mark in buffer.
-  preview       previews mark (will wait for user input). press <cr> to just preview the next mark.
+  preview                Previews mark (will wait for user input). press <cr> to just preview the next mark.
-  set           sets a letter mark (will wait for input). the leader key implements this functionality by default,
+  set                    Sets a letter mark (will wait for input). the leader key implements this functionality by default,
                          so you only need to set this if you disable the leader (see below)
-  delete        delete a letter mark (will wait for input). just like 'set', this is automatically handled if
+  delete                 Delete a letter mark (will wait for input). just like 'set', this is automatically handled if
                          the leader key is present, so only set this if the leader is disabled.

+  set_bookmark[0-9]      Sets a bookmark from group[0-9].
+  delete_bookmark[0-9]   Deletes all bookmarks from group[0-9].
+  delete_bookmark        Deletes the bookmark under the cursor.
+  next_bookmark          Moves to the next bookmark having the same type as the
+                         bookmark under the cursor.
+  prev_bookmark          Moves to the previous bookmark having the same type as the
+                         bookmark under the cursor.
+  next_bookmark[0-9]     Moves to the next bookmark of of the same group type.
+Works by
+                         first going according to line number, and then according to buffer
+                         number.
+  prev_bookmark[0-9]     Moves to the previous bookmark of of the same group type.
+Works by
+                         first going according to line number, and then according to buffer
+                         number.

 ```

 If you don't like this prefix behavior, or you want to set mappings that are multiple keys long, you can set `leader = false` to map things the regular way.
 Note that since the leader key handles setting and deleting letter marks, you will need to specify the `set` and `delete` keys if you disable the leader: